danyaaivanov/Team_Full_House_PEFT/README.md

 The strings nearly coincide before inadequate repetitions.

-Here are the results of making use of AdaLoRA
+* Here are the results of making use of AdaLoRA
 <p align="center"><img src="images/loss_tables_adalora.png" width="400" /> <img src="images/metrics_tables_adalora.png" width="400" /> </p>

+**Example of the model output:** 'both annuala well Empires iPad ganzberen special have hisatings lastX annualenen well well well well well well wellsssssssssssssssssssssssssssssssssssssssssssXsssssssssssssssssssssssssssssss semi semi semis semi much much much much much much much,,,,,,,,,,,,'

+**Corresponding target:** 'France : Ratio of government expenditure to gross domestic product ( GDP ) from 2015 to 2025'

+That is a complete fail.

-Finally, that is what we have got for Prefix Tuning
+* Finally, that is what we have got for Prefix Tuning
 <p align="center"><img src="images/loss_tables_PT.png" width="400" /> <img src="images/metrics_tables_PT.png" width="400" /> </p>

+**Example of the model output:** 'Rat : Ratio of government expenditure to GDP domestic product ( GDP ) from 2015 to 2025 ( Rat ...
+Rat'

+'...' denotes 'Rat' repeated a lot of times.

+**Corresponding target:** 'France : Ratio of government expenditure to gross domestic product ( GDP ) from 2015 to 2025'

+As in case of LoRA we see somewhat close to the ground truth again with uncanny repetitions.

 ## Conclusion